§17B-2-8. Issuance and contents of licenses; fees.

 (c) The division shall use such process or processes in the issuance of licenses that will, insofar as possible, prevent any identity theft, alteration, counterfeiting, duplication, reproduction, forging or modification of, or the superimposition of a photograph on, the license.

 (d) The fee for the issuance of a Class E driver’s license is $5 per year for each year the license is valid.
 The Division of Motor Vehicles may adjust this fee every five years on September 1, based on the U. S. Department of Labor, Bureau of Labor Statistics most current Consumer Price Index: Provided, That an increase in such fee may not exceed 10 percent of the total fee amount in a single year.
 The fee for issuance of a Class D driver’s license is $6.25 per year for each year the license is valid.
-An additional fee of 50 cents shall be collected from the applicant at the time of original issuance or each renewal, and the additional fee shall be deposited in the Combined Voter Registration and Driver’s Licensing Fund established pursuant to the provisions of §3-2-12 of this code.
 The additional fee for adding a motorcycle endorsement to a driver’s license is $1 per year for each year the license is issued.

 (e) The fee for issuance of a motorcycle-only license is $2.50 for each year for which the motorcycle license is valid.
 The fees for the motorcycle endorsement or motorcycle-only license shall be paid into a special fund in the State Treasury known as the Motorcycle Safety Fund as established in §17B-1D-7 of this code.

 (f) The fee for the issuance of either the level one or level two graduated driver’s license as prescribed in §17B-2-3a of this code is $5.